digital-asset/daml/ledger/daml-on-sql/README.rst

 - OpenSSL 1.1 or later, made available to the above JRE
 - glibc, made available to the above JRE

-As a Java-based application, *DAML on PostgreSQL* can work on other operating systems and architectures supporting a Java Runtime Environment.
+As a Java-based application, *DAML for PostgreSQL* can work on other operating systems and architectures supporting a Java Runtime Environment.
 However, such an environment will not have been tested and may cause issues.